 Upon successful completion of this course, the student should be able to describe careers in engineering and use fundamental concepts in engineering problem solving.
 Topics include engineering disciplines, aptitude and academic requirements, professional responsibilities, problem definition and solution, engineering design and terminology.
-Students will meet professional engineers during field trips to engineering companies and work sites.
-The primary intent of this course is to introduce students to the engineering problem-solving process and help each student make the best career decision.
+Students take field trips to engineering companies and work sites.
+The intent of this course is to introduce students to engineering careers and to the engineering problem-solving process.
 2 hrs. lecture/wk.

+ENGR 131

-ENGR 131 ENGINEERING GRAPHICS I (3CR)
+ENGINEERING GRAPHICS I (4CR)